blorente/naylang-documentation/src/testing_methodology.md

 Testing the Evaluation
 ------

-The evaluator was one of the more complicated parts of the system to test, since it's closely tied to both the object model and the abstract representation of the language.
+The `ExecutionEvaluator` was one of the more complicated parts of the system to test, since it's closely tied to both the object model and the abstract representation of the language.
 In addition to that, it is very useful to be able to make assertions about the internal state of the evaluator after evaluating a node, which goes against the standard practice of testing an object's interface, and not it's internal state.
-This problem required an extension of the Evaluator to be able to make queries about and modify it's internal state (namely, the current scope and the partial result), which later proved useful when implementing user-defined method evaluation.
+This problem required the `ExecutionEvaluator` to be able to make queries about it's state, and modify it (namely, the current scope and the partial result), which later proved useful when implementing user-defined method evaluation.

-The test structure of the evaluator is probably one of the lengthiest ones in the project, since the evaluation of every node has to be tested, and some nodes need more than one test case such as Requests, which can be either field or method requests.
-Therefore, the evaluator test file contains several test cases:
+The test structure of the evaluator is probably one of the lengthiest ones in the project, since the evaluation of every node has to be tested, and some nodes need more than one test case (e.g. `Requests`), which can be either field or method requests.

+Therefore, the `ExecutionEvaluator` test file contains several `TEST_CASE()`s:

 - **Particular Nodes** tests the evaluation of every node in the AST, with at least a section for each node class.